 On the front, you see scenes of deployed soldiers, each in a specific location that he doesn’t leave and also doesn’t leave his weapon.
 They have a small spot, no more than a few meters, surrounded by stones and covered with old blankets, Al-Dushmeh, where they live and sleep on the front.
 Some of them left a wife and children, others are responsible for a father in his old age or a mother needing care, but they left their families and stayed in the front.

 Among those recruited is Ayman Mohammed, who is married and has three children.
 He has not seen them for months and confirms that he will not leave his place on the front before Yemen is fully liberated.
-We also met Abdul Aziz Hassan, who left his mother and did not consider marriage before the liberation of Sana'a, as he said.
+We also met Abdul Aziz Hassan, who left his mother and did not consider marriage before the liberation of Sana'a.
 He insists on staying till they achieve victory, saying: "We will continue to fight the enemy whatever happens.
 The enemy is much weaker than before."